colour-science/colour-science.org/output/posts/the-importance-of-terminology-and-srgb-uncertainty/index.rst

 Transfer Functions (OETF and EOTF)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The transfers functions perform the mapping between the *linear* light components (tristimulus values) and a *non-linear* R'G'B' video signal (most of the time for coding optimisation and bandwidth performance).
+The transfer functions perform the mapping between the *linear* light components (tristimulus values) and a *non-linear* R'G'B' video signal (most of the time for coding optimisation and bandwidth performance).
 [2]_